-VMI's first Black superintendent under attack by conservative White alumni
+VMI's first Black superintendent under attack by conservative white alumni

 From the start, VMI's diversity, equity and inclusion efforts have been derided by some donors and alumni deeply wedded to the school's traditions and 183-year history.
 Some have assailed VMI's first chief diversity officer, Jamica Love, the college's highest-ranking Black woman, and accused VMI of embracing critical race theory - a suggestion Wins blasted this year as "categorically false."

 The college, which received $29 million from the state for this academic year, did not admit its first Black students until 1968 or its first women until 1997.
 When Wins graduated from VMI in 1985, 13 members of his class of 300 were Black, the 1985 yearbook shows.
-Today, about 8% of VMI's 1,500 cadets are Black, and women make up 13.5% of the student body.
+Today, about 8 percent of VMI's 1,500 cadets are Black, and women make up 13.5 percent of the student body.

 For months, Spirit of VMI supporters have been filing Freedom of Information Act requests with VMI, seeking records related to the college's diversity initiatives.
 One alumni critic sought the contract to pay Kimberly Dark, a lesbian author who delivered a talk on campus last month to a small group of students.